LinlyBoi/Brain/Smort System/Game of Life.md

     There're two types:
         1) Uniform (All cells has same rule)
         2) Non-Uniform (Each cell has Diff/Same rule)
-4. Neightborhood
+4. Neighbourhood
     X has 2 option (IN and OUT)
     ex: [0 | 0 | X | 0 | 0 ]
     So the right of X is X<sub> in</sub> and left of X is X<sub>out</sub>
     and It's size is <u>3</u>
-5. Boundry Condition
+5. Boundary Condition
     Has two types:
     1) Fixed (After the last cell it disappear)
     2) Periodic (Like Snake game :D )